ActiveThis profile is actively maintained

 Share this page:

-MGT Teesside is about to start building a 299 MW biomass power station at Teesport in the northeast of England.
+MGT Teesside recently started building a 299 MW biomass power station at Teesport in the northeast of England.
 This will be the world's biggest purpose-built biomass power station.
 It will burn up to 1.5 million tonnes of pellets per year, made from around 3 million tonnes of green wood: wood that has been recently cut and therefore has not had an opportunity to dry by evaporation of the internal moisture.
 MGT Teesside has entered into a sourcing contract with Enviva, the biggest US pellet producer, for one million tonnes of pellets each year.
 NGOs and reporters have gathered evidence that Enviva is sourcing a significant proportion of their wood from the clearcutting of highly biodiverse coastal wetland forests on the North American Coastal Plain, which has been declared a Global Biodiversity Hotspot.

 In 2009, the Department for Energy & Climate Change approved MGT Power's planning appication for this power station.
 In 2014, it furthermore approved a subsidies contract (Contract for Difference), which guarantees the company up to GBP 211 million in subsidies each year.
 Financial closure was announced in August 2016, with the Australian investment bank Macquarie and the Danish pension fund PKA A/S obtaining 50% equity each.
 Macquarie had by that time obtained GBP 900 million in investments for the project, including GBP 650 million in loans.
 In September 2016, the Finnish export credit agency Finnvera announced an additional GBP 100 million.
 Construction is to start within 2016.